Balgownie Estate glamping

 Advertising

 Camping is a fantastic way to get out into nature and relax, but the traditional tent-pitching method isn't for everyone.
 If the idea of lugging a whole heap of camping gear around sounds like the opposite of a fun time, then glamping is definitely the answer.
-There's number of businesses around Victoria now provide spacious, comfortable and (importantly) already set-up tents for folks to hire out.
+There's a number of businesses around Victoria that provide spacious, comfortable and (importantly) already set-up tents for folks to hire out.

 • Travel